Minijump/Squirrel/README.md

 ```

 ### To do
 * Datasource: Save all in pickle (in csv datasource we would have original_source.csv; data.pkl.
-We would use only data.pkl in code) + All available args
+We would use only data.pkl in code)
+* Datasource all available args
 * Supabase connection, blockchain.com, json file
 * Make data source sync parallel
 * Data source unit tests + dedicated readme